vinaybarad/Shopping-Trends-Sales-Analysis-Dashboard/README.md

 Profit, revenue, and order quantity analysis
-KPI cards for Total Sales, Profit, Orders, and Average Sales Data-driven visualizations for business intelligence reporting Tools & Technologies Used :
+KPI cards for Total Sales, Profit, Orders, and Average Sales Data-driven visualizations for business intelligence reporting

-Excel
+Tools & Technologies Used :
-SQL for data querying and transformation
+Excel ,SQL for data querying and transformation
 Power Query for data preprocessing and analysis Calculations / Power Query for calculated measures and data modeling Insights Generated :